dillonharless18/liine-restaurant-availability-api/README.md

 1. **Build the Docker Image**
     ```
-    docker build -t liine-restaurant-availability-api-dillon-harless .
+    docker build -t liine-restaurants .
     ```

 2. **Run the Container**
     ```
-    docker run -p 5000:5000 liine-restaurant-availability-api-dillon-harless
+    docker run -p 3000:3000 liine-restaurants
     ```

-This will start the API service inside a Docker container, accessible on port 5000.
+This will start the API service inside a Docker container, accessible on port 3000.

+**If you would like to use the database instead of the in-memory datastore, run the following command**
+    ```
+    docker run -p 3000:3000 -e USE_DB false liine-restaurant-availability-api-dillon-harless
+    ```